airtap/airtap/README.md

 Airtap is different than other cross browser test runners in its simplicity and ability to easily run your test suite in many browsers without having them installed locally.
 It lets you iterate quickly during development and provide good browser coverage before release without worrying about missing a supported browser.

-Don't just claim your js supports "all browsers", prove it with tests!
+Don't just claim your JavaScript supports "all browsers", prove it with tests!

 *This project is a fork of the amazing [Zuul](https://github.com/defunctzombie/zuul).
 Please note that our API is currently unstable and some documentation may be out of date.
 Anyone is welcome and encouraged to contribute towards 1.0.0 via a pull request.*